-Metering of all residential, undertaken by the Council to While the water supply funding, there is some cross town systems.
-This will be documents.
+Metering of all residential, commercial and industrial users is being undertaken by the Council to ensure that usage is correctly monitored.
+While the water supply system as a whole is intended to be self funding, there is some cross subsidy between the operations of the separate town systems.
+This will be identified and quantified in the budget documents.

-In relation to Fire Brigade regards the provision of the
+In relation to Fire Brigade usage for fire fighting purposes, Council regards the provision of the water as a CSO.